-4.12 Pilot and Crew Requirements

-- 4.12.1 All pilots must be a current USRA member, show proof of Small UAS Certificate of Registration, and, when required, AMA members in good standing in order to participate in USRA sanctioned events.
-It is highly recommended that all flight line team members join both organizations. - 4.12.2 Valid proof of membership is required and will be checked at Registration. - 4.12.3 While on the flight line ALL pilots and callers are required to wear an approved (i.e., DOT, ANSI, etc.) helmet. - 4.12.4 All pilots and crewmembers must conduct themselves in a professional manner displaying high standards of good sportsmanship. - 4.12.5 Pilots must possess and demonstrate sufficient skill necessary to maintain and operate a giant scale race aircraft on the racecourse at race speeds. - 4.12.6 The pilot and caller must demonstrate acute awareness of other aircraft on the course and on the ground.
-They must be willing to yield to dangerous situations in support of safety, even at the expense of their aircraft. - 4.12.7 Rookie pilots are defined as pilots who have never competed in a USRA sanctioned racing event.
+- 4.10.5 Any questions concerning the above instructions should be directed to your USRA Technical Representative. - 4.11 Pilot and Crew Requirements - 4.11.1 All pilots must be a current USRA member, show proof of Small UAS Certificate of Registration, and, when required, AMA members in good standing in order to participate in USRA sanctioned events.
+It is highly recommended that all flight line team members join both organizations. - 4.11.2 Valid proof of membership is required and will be checked at Registration. - 4.11.3 While on the flight line ALL pilots and callers are required to wear an approved (i.e., DOT, ANSI, etc.) helmet. - 4.11.4 All pilots and crewmembers must conduct themselves in a professional manner displaying high standards of good sportsmanship. - 4.11.5 Pilots must possess and demonstrate sufficient skill necessary to maintain and operate a giant scale race aircraft on the racecourse at race speeds. - 4.11.6 The pilot and caller must demonstrate acute awareness of other aircraft on the course and on the ground.
+They must be willing to yield to dangerous situations in support of safety, even at the expense of their aircraft. - 4.11.7 Rookie pilots are defined as pilots who have never competed in a USRA sanctioned racing event.
 Rookie pilots must complete one flight with a USRA legal race plane demonstrating satisfactory control of the plane in all of its flight regimes as witnessed by any member of the USRA Board of Directors or a delegate under their authority.
 This flight can be completed prior to arrival at the race venue or the flight can be completed at the race site the afternoon prior to the race.
 In the event of inclement weather the race promoter will allow the demonstration flight prior to the commencement of round one on race day